 He has substantial advocacy experience having attended detailed assessment hearings in County Courts and the Senior Courts Costs Office.
 He is also experienced in preparing Points of Dispute and Replies in all aspects of costs litigation and both asserting and defending various different types of interim applications within costs proceedings.

 Ben attended the Bar Vocational Course.
-He is also currently a trainee Costs Lawyer.
+He is also a Costs Lawyer.

 Outside of the office Ben is a keen sports competitor and fan, with a particular interest in Rugby Union.
 Additionally, he is a player-manager for a Sunday League football team.
 Ben enjoys travelling and hopes to achieve his ambition of visiting every continent by soon.
 At weekends and in his spare time Ben likes to dine out and spend time with his family and friends.

-John is a Costs Lawyer and the Operations Manager at Civil & Commercial’s Manchester office.
+Martin is a Costs Lawyer and the Operations Manager at Civil & Commercial’s Manchester office.
+He has worked in the field of costs for 10 years.

 John joined Civil & Commercial as a Trainee in 2011 and was promoted to the position of Team Manager in 2014.
-In 2016, he qualified as a Costs Lawyer and was appointed to the role of Operations Manager.
+In 2016, he qualified as a Costs Lawyer and is currently working towards cross qualification as a legal executive.

 John has a wealth of experience in dealing with costs disputes arising from all areas of litigation, ranging from high profile commercial matters to complex medical negligence and spinal injury cases.